FoxHelms/Chatterbox/README.md

 TO DO

 - [ ] Write a turn based chat app wrapper for Ollama python library
+--- okay the turn limiter is a bit better, but the logs still aren't working
 - [ ] Implement a shared database